2017 Research Poster Showcase

 Hatch & Multistate Projects

-All tenure track faculty members in the College of Agriculture holding 20% or more Alabama Agricultural Experiment Station (AAES) research appointments are required to have an active Hatch/Multistate Hatch project.
+All faculty members in the College of Agriculture holding 20% or more Alabama Agricultural Experiment Station (AAES) research appointments are required to have an active Hatch/Multistate Hatch project.
 A summary of each Hatch project is posted on the USDA NRS website and can be easily searched by members of Congress, their staff, and the public.
 Yearly results are also readily available.
 Our college manages Auburn University’s Hatch profile to continue to justify using AAES funds to pay faculty salaries.
 Please review the information below to assist with policy, proposal development, submission, renewal, frequently asked questions, processes, and reporting.

 Guide for Hatch Proposal Development & Project Filing with USDA NIFA